 1. Explain when the NRC starts implementing the construction inspection program at a site and how long it remains in effect.

-2. Discuss the framework of the cROP assessment process construction cornerstones, types of inspection inputs, and the construction action matrix.
+2. Discuss the framework of the cROP assessment process including construction cornerstones, types of inspection inputs, and the construction action matrix.

 3. Identify the major program elements of the reactor construction inspection program as outlined in the program Manual Chapters and inspection procedures and discuss their specific functions (specifically IMC 2506 and IP 65001).